-• Data or information older than five years from the end of the most recent Section 305(b) reporting cycle: Data dated more than five years before the end of the current (2018) Section 305(b) data consideration period (the end of calendar year 2016; i.e., data collected before 2011) are presumed under state law to be "not credible" unless lowa DNR identifies compelling reasons as to why these older data are credible.
-This provision of lowa's credible data law was based on and is consistent with U.S. EPA's (1997) recommendation that data older than five years should not be used to make the type of water quality assessment (a "monitored" assessment) that is believed to accurately portray site-specific water quality conditions.
+• Data or information older than five years from the end of the most recent Section 305(b) reporting cycle: Data collected more than five years before the end of the current Section 305(b) data consideration period are presumed under state law to be "not credible" unless lowa DNR identifies compelling reasons as to why these older data are credible.
+This provision of lowa's credible data law was based on and is consistent with the EPA's (1997) recommendation that data older than five years should not be used to make the type of water quality assessment (a "monitored" assessment) that is believed to accurately portray site-specific water quality conditions.
 Data older than five years, however, may be used for identifying water quality trends for any water of the state for which credible data exist.
 Historically, data older than five years have been routinely used for Section 305(b) reporting in lowa, but these data have not been used to identify new Section 303(d) listings.
 All such assessments are considered "evaluated" and are thus of relatively lower confidence than "monitored" assessments which are based primarily on recent, site-specific ambient monitoring.

 As the data upon which non-303(d) assessments are based age beyond five years-and if more recent data are not available-the assessment type is changed from "monitored" (higher confidence) to "evaluated" (lower confidence) as part of the biennial Section 305(b) assessment process.
-Once placed in IR Category 5 (i.e., once placed on the state's Section 303(d) list), however, a waterbody will not be moved to a non-TMDL category without "good cause" as defined by U.S. EPA regulations at 40 CFR 130.7 (e.g., a TMDL for the waterbody is approved by EPA or new monitoring data suggest that the impairment no longer exists).
-U.S. EPA regulations do not consider the age of the data used to impair a waterbody as a "good cause" for removing a Section 303(d) impairment.
+Once placed in IR Category 5 (i.e., once placed on the state's Section 303(d) list), however, a waterbody will not be moved to a non-TMDL required category without "good cause" as defined by EPA regulations at 40 CFR 130.7 (e.g., a TMDL for the waterbody is approved by EPA or new monitoring data suggest that the impairment no longer exists).
+EPA regulations do not consider the age of the data used to impair a waterbody as a "good cause" for removing a Section 303(d) impairment.

 The issue of "old data" is seldom relevant to Section 303(d) listing in Iowa.
 Water quality data are used for developing the biennial Section 305(b) assessments as they become available and are thus considered for Section 303(d) listing when the data most likely represent current water quality conditions.
 This process occurs long before the data age beyond their ability to accurately represent current water quality conditions.
-As the data age beyond five years, the Section 305(b) assessment type is changed from "monitored" to "evaluated" to reflect the lowered level of confidence in assessments based on older data that potentially may not represent current water quality conditions.
-Any non-303(d) Section 305(b) assessments based on data that have aged beyond ten years (i.e., collected before 2004 for the current (2018 IR) are not included in the current assessment cycle.
-The previous assessments based on these old data, however, remain in Iowa DNR's on-line assessment database (Iowa ADBNet).
+As the data age beyond five years, the Section 305(b) assessment type is changed from "monitored" to "evaluated" to reflect the lowered level of confidence in assessments based on older data that may not represent current water quality conditions.
+Any non-303(d) Section 305(b) assessments based on data that have aged beyond ten years are not included in the current assessment cycle.
+The previous assessments based on these old data, however, remain in Iowa DNR's assessment database (Iowa ADBNet).